Ryz3D/LHC/README.md

 ## _(notes for version two)_

-- Simpler tokenization, separate from parsing
+- Simpler tokenization, seperate from parsing
-  - Only keywords and names
+  - Only keywords, names and symbols
   - ExpressionToken is useless
+  - Use `struct` for Token types
+    - I could write it in C...
 - Proper error messages (show problematic line/keyword)